SimPLU3D/simplu3D-openmole/README.md

 + Gini index ; inequality in buildings' volume distribution
 + Moran's I :  spatial autocorrelation of volume among parcels of the zone
-+ number of box : number of boxes constituting buildings , a rough proxy towards configuration visual complexity
++ Number of box : number of boxes constituting buildings , a rough proxy towards configuration visual complexity
-+ coverage ratio : built surface ratio  (built surface / total surface)
++ Coverage ratio : built surface ratio  (built surface / total surface)
-+ floor density : like traditional density but taking surface of additional floors of buildings into account
++ Floor density : like traditional density but taking surface of additional floors of buildings into account
-+ profile Moran's I : *ad hoc* measure based on repartition of heights of buildings along the road that delineates the zone.
++ Moran's profile  I : *ad hoc* measure based on repartition of heights of buildings along the road that delineates the zone.
-+ energy: a quantity homogeneous to volume of the building
++ Energy: a quantity homogeneous to volume of the building

 Moran's I has variants depending on the interaction term between two parcels : current version features euclidean distance between parcel centroids, but one could also imagine alternatives where the distance is taken from building centroids to centroid of the zone, or distance as a number of adjacent neighbors.